,

 When becoming freelance, it’s important to fully understand the realities of this type of work.
 Think about your responsibilities, commitments, and personal ‘non-negotiables’ that make up your lifestyle.
 The obvious ones here are family commitments and financial responsibilities.

-But if you’re a freelancer, your paychecks could come more sporadically.
+But if you’re a freelancer, your pay cheques could come more sporadically.
 Late payments are a huge problem for the self-employed.
-Our 2023 SME Insights Report revealed that two thirds say late payments from customers are an issue for their business.
+Our 2025 SME Insights Report revealed that 23 per cent of small business owners are owed up to £5,000 in late payments.

 If you’re giving up a regular salary to become a freelancer, make sure you have a complete picture of your income and outgoings, and minimise the risk of missed payments.